HydroGEM: A Self Supervised Zero Shot Hybrid TCN Transformer Foundation Model for Continental Scale Streamflow Quality Control: Experimental Setup

 \paragraph{Methods not included.}

-We intentionally exclude methods that rely on extensive labeled anomalies or site specific tuning.
-Supervised deep learning classifiers and autoencoders require labels for each station and would not represent a true zero shot setting.
-Per site reconstruction models that are fit directly on test windows are also excluded, since they would not be deployed in this way operationally.
+We intentionally exclude methods that rely on extensive labeled anomalies or site-specific tuning.
+Supervised deep learning classifiers and autoencoders require labels for each station and would not represent a true zero-shot setting.
+Per-site reconstruction models that are fit directly on test windows are also excluded, since they would not be deployed in this way operationally.
 Proprietary automated flagging systems from agencies such as USGS and Environment and Climate Change Canada are not reproducible without internal configuration parameters.
 Pretraining multiple alternative deep architectures on the full USGS corpus would be methodologically interesting but is beyond the present computational scope and is left for future work.